 The procedure has always been to first discuss any issues and then to document them in a performance review.
 It should then be copied to their manager.
 This is exactly what I did some weeks later when flying with another crew member.
 She had the same manager as Bart.
 She never replied to either of my mails.

 I discussed several points with Bart during our flight together.
 It wasn’t possible for me do his “mandatory performance monitoring” because it only appeared on Katrina’s iPad.
 There was no time for me to write a detailed review during the inbound flight and I explained that in my defence.

-The Head of Cabin Crew told me I should have discussed his performance with Katrina who was working up as Cabin Supervisor so she could mark him accordingly.
+The Head of Cabin Crew told me I should have discussed his performance with Katrina who was working up as Purser so she could mark him accordingly.

 She also said I could have completed his review on her iPad.
 She had only been in the company a couple of months longer than Bart.

 Whilst dealing with his complaint which ultimately cost me my job, I had to read and defend myself albeit unsuccessful from a diatribe written by three compulsive liars and two stupidly naive individuals.

 Two managers and the Head of Cabin Crew then tell me I didn’t give consideration as to how Bart may feel when sending him a politely written constructive performance appraisal along with an extensive cheat sheet that I wrote because I believed it may help him.